-For the pattern plates, I like to keep it simple for toddlers and only use one pattern sheet per plate.
+For the pattern plates, I like to keep them simple for toddlers and only use one pattern sheet per plate.

 Older kids can mix and match the patterns for their trees, layering as many as they want.
 You can also throw plain colored transparencies in the mix for some fun color layering!
 Cover each cutout side of your template with a layer of clear-drying glue and glue down the transparency sheet.